#Corpseflower In Tucson Blooms For The First Time In 10 Years

 “Each year, the old leaf dies and a new one grows in its place.
 When the plant stem has stored enough energy, it becomes dormant for about four months.
 Then, the process repeats.
 The plant stem typically weighs around 110 pounds.
 The heaviest stem ever recorded was in 2006 in the Botanical Garden of Bonn, Germany, where it weighed 258 pounds.”

-The actual bloom on the corpse flower comes in a number of colors, but most are in the red and purple families.
-The corpse flower is in the same family as the Calla Lily.
+The actual bloom of the corpse flower comes in a number of colors, but most are in the red and purple families.
+The corpse flower belongs to the same family as the Calla Lily.

 Have your burning #corpseflower questions answered by an expert in our live chat, coming up at 5:10pm MST. https://t.co/Tf5QDPsaXu pic.twitter.com/Sjng2hPhza